Ramon96/js-bootcamp/notes.md

 The continue keyword is similar to break, in that it influences the progress of a loop.
 When continue is encountered in a loop body, control jumps out of the body and continues with the loop’s next iteration.

 ## Chapter 3
+A function is created with an expression that starts with the keyword function.
+Functions have a set of parameters (in this case, only x) and a body, which contains the statements that are to be executed when the function is called.
+The function body of a function created this way must always be wrapped in braces, even when it consists of only a single statement.

+A return keyword without an expression after it will cause the function to return undefined.
+Functions that don’t have a return statement at all, such as makeNoise, similarly return undefined.

+Parameters to a function behave like regular bindings, but their initial values are given by the caller of the function, not the code in the function itself.

+Each binding has a scope, which is the part of the program in which the binding is visible.
+For bindings defined outside of any function or block, the scope is the whole program—you can refer to such bindings wherever you want.
+These are called global.

+Bindings declared with let and const are in fact local to the block that they are declared in, so if you create one of those inside of a loop, the code before and after the loop cannot “see” it.
+In pre-2015 JavaScript, only functions created new scopes, so old-style bindings, created with the var keyword, are visible throughout the whole function that they appear in—or throughout the global scope, if they are not in a function.

+JavaScript distinguishes not just global and local bindings.
+Blocks and functions can be created inside other blocks and functions, producing multiple degrees of locality.

+function square(x) {
+  return x * x;
+}

+This is a function declaration.
+The statement defines the binding square and points it at the given function.
+It is slightly easier to write and doesn’t require a semicolon after the function.

+There’s a third notation for functions, which looks very different from the others.
+Instead of the function keyword, it uses an arrow (=>) made up of an equal sign and a greater-than character (not to be confused with the greater-than-or-equal operator, which is written >=).

+const power = (base, exponent) => {
+  let result = 1;
+  for (let count = 0; count < exponent; count++) {
+    result *= base;
+  }
+  return result;
+};

+When there is only one parameter name, you can omit the parentheses around the parameter list.
+If the body is a single expression, rather than a block in braces, that expression will be returned from the function.
+So, these two definitions of square do the same thing:

+const square1 = (x) => { return x * x; };
+const square2 = x => x * x;
+When an arrow function has no parameters at all, its parameter list is just an empty set of parentheses.

+const horn = () => {
+  console.log("Toot");
+};

+There’s no deep reason to have both arrow functions and function expressions in the language.
+Apart from a minor detail, which we’ll discuss in Chapter 6, they do the same thing.

+We want to write a program that prints two numbers: the numbers of cows and chickens on a farm, with the words Cows and Chickens after them and zeros padded before both numbers so that they are always three digits long.

+007 Cows
+011 Chickens
+This asks for a function of two arguments—the number of cows and the number of chickens.
+Let’s get coding.

+function printFarmInventory(cows, chickens) {
+  let cowString = String(cows);
+  while (cowString.length < 3) {
+    cowString = "0" + cowString;
+  }
+  console.log(`${cowString} Cows`);
+  let chickenString = String(chickens);
+  while (chickenString.length < 3) {
+    chickenString = "0" + chickenString;
+  }
+  console.log(`${chickenString} Chickens`);
+}
+printFarmInventory(7, 11);
+Writing .length after a string expression will give us the length of that string.
+Thus, the while loops keep adding zeros in front of the number strings until they are at least three characters long.

+Mission accomplished!
+But just as we are about to send the farmer the code (along with a hefty invoice), she calls and tells us she’s also started keeping pigs, and couldn’t we please extend the software to also print pigs?

+We sure can.
+But just as we’re in the process of copying and pasting those four lines one more time, we stop and reconsider.
+There has to be a better way.
+Here’s a first attempt:

+function printZeroPaddedWithLabel(number, label) {
+  let numberString = String(number);
+  while (numberString.length < 3) {
+    numberString = "0" + numberString;
+  }
+  console.log(`${numberString} ${label}`);
+}

+function printFarmInventory(cows, chickens, pigs) {
+  printZeroPaddedWithLabel(cows, "Cows");
+  printZeroPaddedWithLabel(chickens, "Chickens");
+  printZeroPaddedWithLabel(pigs, "Pigs");
+}

+printFarmInventory(7, 11, 3);
+It works!
+But that name, printZeroPaddedWithLabel, is a little awkward.
+It conflates three things—printing, zero-padding, and adding a label—into a single function.

+Instead of lifting out the repeated part of our program wholesale, let’s try to pick out a single concept.

+function zeroPad(number, width) {
+  let string = String(number);
+  while (string.length < width) {
+    string = "0" + string;
+  }
+  return string;
+}

+function printFarmInventory(cows, chickens, pigs) {
+  console.log(`${zeroPad(cows, 3)} Cows`);
+  console.log(`${zeroPad(chickens, 3)} Chickens`);
+  console.log(`${zeroPad(pigs, 3)} Pigs`);
+}

+printFarmInventory(7, 16, 3);
+A function with a nice, obvious name like zeroPad makes it easier for someone who reads the code to figure out what it does.

 ## Chapter 4